Yuba City bus disaster

-The Yuba City bus disaster occurred on May 21, 1976, in Martinez, California.
-A chartered school bus transporting 52 passengers on an elevated offramp left the roadway, landing on its roof.
-Of the 52 passengers (not including the driver), 28 students and an adult adviser were killed in the crash.
+The Yuba City bus disaster occurred on May 21, 1976, in Martinez, California, United States.
+A chartered school bus transporting 52 passengers came off an elevated off ramp, left the roadway, and landed on its roof.
+There were 53 people on the bus, passengers and a driver.
+Twenty nine people died; 28 students and an adult adviser were killed in the crash.

 It remains the deadliest highway disaster ever investigated by the National Transportation Safety Board (NTSB) since its creation.

 Incident

-On May 21, 1976, Yuba City High School chartered a school bus from Student Transportation Lines, Inc. to transport its a cappella choir from Yuba City, California, to Miramonte High School in Orinda for a friendship day involving the choirs of the two schools.
-The company supplied a Crown bus, dating from 1950.
+On May 21, 1976, Yuba City High School chartered a Crown Coach Corporation school bus from Student Transportation Lines, Inc. to transport its a cappella choir from Yuba City, California, to Miramonte High School in Orinda for a friendship day involving the choirs of the two schools.
+The company supplied a Crown bus, which was built in 1950.

 The accident occurred at 10:55 a.m., as the driver, Evan Prothero, 49, of Olivehurst, took the Marina Vista Avenue off-ramp (exit 56) from I-680 southbound from the Benicia–Martinez Bridge.
 Prothero was unfamiliar with this bus, and mistook the low air pressure warning (for the air brakes) for a warning of low engine oil pressure.
-Intending to stop for oil, the driver exited the freeway at the aforementioned off ramp; the air brake system failed due to lack of air pressure.
-With no braking capability, the bus struck the mounted bridge rail and left the elevated roadway.
-After falling 21.6 feet, the bus landed on its roof, crushing it to the base of the window line.
+Intending to stop for oil, the driver was exiting the freeway, when the air brakes failed due to lack of air pressure.
+The bus struck the mounted bridge rail and fell 21 feet from the elevated roadway, landing on its roof, crushing it to the base of the window line.

 Victims

+Out of the 53 people on board, 28 students and an adult advisor, 25-year-old Cristina C. Estabrook, were killed.
+The following students lost their lives in the disaster: